Department of Health Policy and Management

 Certificate Program in Community Preparedness and Disaster Management

 The professional certificate program in community preparedness and disaster management is designed to provide students, as well as community leaders in emergency services (fire, law enforcement, EMS, 911 communications), public health, emergency management, health services, veterinary services, and all who prepare for and respond to disasters with the opportunity to enhance their knowledge of disaster management systems used to combat natural and man-made disasters, including terrorism.
-Students may take just one course, or opt for all 3 courses to complete the certificate.
+Residential students may take just one course, or opt for all 3 courses to complete the certificate.

 Courses for Graduate and Advanced Undergraduate Students

 420 Community and Public Health Security: Disasters, Terrorism, and Emergency Management (3).
-Permission of the instructor.
 This course examines systems for emergency management at federal, state, and local levels.
-The roles of emergency management, health services, and public health in disaster management are examined.
-Offered to students in CPDM program only.
+The roles of emergency management, health services, and public health in disaster management are also reviewed.
+Every other week, evening online sessions required with instructors.

 421 Community and Public Health Disasters: Agents of Action and Public Health Hazards (3).
 Permission of the instructor.
 This course covers biological, chemical, nuclear, and environmental agents that threaten public health.
 Offered to students in CPDM program only.

-422 Emergency Management I (3).
-Permission of the instructor.
+422 Emergency Management I Analytic Methods (3).
 Introduction of analytical tools to assess, evaluate, map, and investigate disasters (including biological outbreaks).
-These tools will be used to improve planning for disaster management.
-Offered to students in CPDM program only.
+These tools will be used to improve planning and evaluation of disaster management programs.
+Every other week, evening online sessions required with instructors.

-423 Emergency Management II (3).
-Permission of the instructor.
+423 Emergency Management II Disaster Management (3).
 Explores issues of preparedness, response, recovery, mitigation, and research in disaster management.
-Students will participate in the development of a plan and a simulation to evaluate the plan.
-Offered to students in CPDM program only.
+Students will participate in evacuation decision-making, volunteer management, and the development of a disaster exercise.
+Every other week, evening online sessions required with instructors.

 435 Marketing for Not-for-Profit Organizations (3).
 Permission of the instructor.
 Application of basic principles of marketing and marketing decision models to problems in health care and other not-for-profit organizations.